ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ## How to avoid slashing

 "Slashing" is the burning of some amount of validator funds and immediate ejection from the active validator set.
-In Phase 0, there are two ways in which funds can be slashed -- [proposer slashing](#proposer-slashing) and [attester slashing](#attester-slashing).
+In Phase 0, there are two ways in which funds can be slashed: [proposer slashing](#proposer-slashing) and [attester slashing](#attester-slashing).
 Although being slashed has serious repercussions, it is simple enough to avoid being slashed all together by remaining _consistent_ with respect to the messages a validator has previously signed.

 *Note*: Signed data must be within a sequential `Fork` context to conflict.
 Messages cannot be slashed across diverging forks.
 If the previous fork version is 1 and the chain splits into fork 2 and 102, messages from 1 can slashable against messages in forks 1, 2, and 102.
-Messages in 2 cannot be slashable against messages in 102 and vice versa.
+Messages in 2 cannot be slashable against messages in 102, and vice versa.

 ### Proposer slashing